Originally published Jan 18, 2017. Republished May 29, 2018.

 - Unsecured.
 Most merchant cash advances are unsecured loans, meaning no tangible asset is pledged against the money.
 The funder is assuming the risk of the advance, which is why the fees associated with an advance are higher than normal lines of credit or bank loans.
 It’s important to know that the MCA is taking on 100% of the risk in this situation.
 Having said that, you will be asked to sign a personal guarantee, which means your credit score is at risk should you default.
 Moreover, the MCA can take steps to collect their money from you personally in the event of a default, which can be more than a headache.

 - Fast Funding.
 Merchant cash advances are typically turned around in less than a week if you’re deemed eligible by the funder’s underwriting standards and you have the proper documentation in place.
-The documents typically requested by funders are:
+These include:

 - 3 to 6 months of business bank statements